50 Ways To Get Better At CrossFit

 12. Motivate other athletes.
 To receive you must give.

 13. Practice handstands often.
-You have to get upside down if you ever want to improve them.
+You have to get upside down if you want to improve them.

 14. For the ladies: have someone spot your ankles as you perform strict pull-ups (push off the spotters hands to assist reps and go for failure).
 This is the best way to develop the dead hang pull-up that I have found.

 16. Train your weaknesses.
-Really try to destroy them..this is the only real way to become a better athlete in my professional opinion.
+Really try to destroy them.
+This is the only way to become a better athlete in my professional opinion.

-17. Utilize your coach’s before and after class.
+17. Utilize your coaches before and after class.
 They love to talk training, food, and lifestyle so ask them questions and then shut up and listen.
 You will learn a LOT.

-18. Ask other CrossFitter’s for tips and tricks.
+18. Ask other athletes for tips and tricks.
 We are all on different paths in this journey and have learned different things along the way.
 You never know who you can learn from.

 19. Buy a jump rope and size it to you.
 Then never leave it at the gym.